It was summit day, and we were up before midnight to make the climb to the top of the world.

 Perfect Days don’t just happen.
 They are perfect because of what we do, how we prepare for now and for the future.
 Training prepared Michael Collins for the isolation he would experience.
 Training prepared me for the overwhelming solitude I faced on Everest.
 Training—strengthening your core is what prepares you for your own “isolation” at the top.

-As I realized that my GPS had frozen, I knew that the connection I had with the outside world was shut off.
+As I realized that my GPS had frozen, I knew the connection I had with the outside world was shut off.
 During the time Collins was alone in the command module, he had to pass over the dark side of the Moon—not once but several times.
 It was during these passes that he said he experienced a new sensation: “an eerie kind of loneliness.”

 Fear tries to creep in as you battled to stay focused.
 The hardest part of reaching any goal is not just found at the starting gate.
 It’s nearest the summit where you feel the weight and pressure of all the hours spent training and preparing for this one day.